 A word about Home Exercise Programs.
 If you’ve been to PT before, you’ve no doubt been given a home exercise program (HEP).
 Often it’s a cornerstone of therapy—a way to encourage a patient’s active participation.
 Often I’ll hear my patients say, “I saw a PT and all she did was give me a HEP.
 She never even touched my back!”

 First, I always work manually, except in rare situations when it isn’t indicated.
 Research overwhelmingly supports the use of manual therapy for almost every musculo-skeletal condition there is!

 Second, my HEP’s are extremely individualized and are often an extension of what the treatment has been.
 They are an active and dynamic thing—not a once-given and forgotten-about thing.
 I often make things up on the spot to try to replicate what I’ve just done with a patient.
 My HEP includes do’s and dont’s.
 It might include “rescue poses” for my pain patients—positions or postures you can try if you have a painful flare.
 It might include breathing exercises for calming the nervous system.
+It almost always includes "corrective exercises" that balance muscle usage around an area, facilitating muscles that are under-performing and inhibiting muscles that are over-active.
 It includes multiple ways of doing a particular stretch, so you can do it at home or at your desk at work.
 I modify things often, change things that don’t work, simplify things if you just don’t do it, advance things if you are motivated and work hard.

 My goal for your participation is for you to be well as soon as possible and for you to realize how much control you have over your own healing journey.
 As much as I LOVE to see you each week, I want you to find your own way as soon as possible!